For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 11. Go to an all-you-can-eat buffet

-Think of it this way – spend some cash on a buffet and you won't want to eat again for a while.
+Think of it this way: spend some cash on a buffet and you won't want to eat again for a while.
 Although, you probably won't want to move either, so bring backup.

 12. Throw a dinner party for your friends instead

-Get a few friends together and take turns cooking up something nice.
+Get a few friends together and take turns cooking something nice.
 You can even complete it with candles and scorecards (taxis home optional).
 It's pretty much the same as going out and can be even more fun.

-The great news is, we've got a whole guide on how to have a dinner party on a student budget (plus recipes, of course!).
+Read our guide on how to have a dinner party on a student budget (plus recipes, of course!).

 13. Eat out on your birthday